Kingson4Wu/fast_proxy/pprof/history/wrk_test_record.md

 + Why in proxy use more memory than out proxy ?
 + Why is there a lot of memory not released after stopping the in proxy test ?
++ Use fasthttp client , and fix it.

 ## pprof